norcalbiostat/MATH315/hw/activity_samp_dist.md

 * The plotter draws a dot above the value on the x-axis on the top graph.
 Stack the dots for repeated rolls vertically.
 * Collect as much data as you can in 5 minutes.
 * Draw a smooth line over the top of the data points to make a ``density" curve.
-* Describe the distribution of the x’s in your HW07 file.
+* Write down a description of the distribution of the $\bar{x}$ on your blank paper.
 Discuss location, shape, spread.

 ## Phase 2: Create a random sample of $\bar{x}$'s.